phanama/phanama.github.io/content/notes/carbon-footprint.md

 ## Reducing carbon footprint

 To reduce carbon footprint, we can do many things.
-Changing our diet, using public transport, hesitate to use excess electricity, insulate our homes with more efficient ones so that we use less energy to heat ourselves during winter, conscious buying and consumption, prefer trains over planes, and [many](https://web.archive.org/web/20200130093517/https://en.wikipedia.org/wiki/Carbon_footprint#Ways_to_reduce_personal_carbon_footprint) many [more](https://web.archive.org/web/20200114221345/https://blogs.ei.columbia.edu/2018/12/27/35-ways-reduce-carbon-footprint/).
+Changing our diet; using public transport; hesitate to use excess electricity; insulate our homes with more efficient ones so that we use less energy to heat ourselves during winter; conscious buying and consumption; prefer trains over planes; support environmental causes like what Sir David Attenborough, Greta, and [the others](https://en.wikipedia.org/wiki/Environmentalist) do; and [many](https://web.archive.org/web/20200130093517/https://en.wikipedia.org/wiki/Carbon_footprint#Ways_to_reduce_personal_carbon_footprint) many [more](https://web.archive.org/web/20200114221345/https://blogs.ei.columbia.edu/2018/12/27/35-ways-reduce-carbon-footprint/).

 ![](https://web.archive.org/web/20200224181004if_/https://ourworldindata.org/uploads/2020/02/Environmental-impact-of-food-by-life-cycle-stage.png)_GHG Emissions of various foods._